-At the opening of TP Minds Brazil (5 & 6 December 2018), the secretary for International Tax Coordination of the Brazilian Federal Revenue Secretariat, Daniel Teixeira Prates, presented some proposals that are being discussed for alteration of the current Brazilian rules on transfer pricing, to bring them closer to the OECD Guidelines.
+At the opening of TP Minds Brazil (5 & 6 December 2018), the secretary for International Tax Coordination of the Brazilian Federal Revenue Secretariat, Daniel Teixeira Prates, presented some proposals that are being discussed for alteration of the current Brazilian rules on transfer pricing (read more on transfer pricing Brazil), to bring them closer to the OECD Guidelines.

 Some highlights of the proposals presented, include: